confucianfighter/mamba-2.8b-hf-breakdown/README.md

 So during inference, it takes a token ID, looks up the embedding, and performs normalization on it (RMSNorm in our case)

+It then passes it to the "backbone" which is all the main layers(blocks) of the system.

 Each block first takes in as many 2560 dimensional embeddings as are available in the sequence.
 Either the token embeddings or all outputs in the sequence given from the previous block.
-The blocks, are not parallelizeable because their inputs are dependent on the outputs of the previous block, but most operations on the available sequence are parallizable.
+The blocks, are not parallelizeable because their inputs are dependent on the outputs of the previous block, but most operations on the available sequence are parallil izable.
 But in the step function, sequence length is one and only the previous state and previous 4 convolutional inputs are stored.

 Those embeddings are the size of d_model, which in our case is 2560.